AFRICA

 2. the requirements for a prohibition are fulfilled on a market on which goods or commercial services have been offered for at least five years and which had a sales volume of less than EUR 20 million in the last calendar year, unless goods or services are provided free of charge on the relevant market or the value of transaction threshold (see topic 14 c) applies: or

-3. the merger involves a newspaper or magazine publisher acquiring a small- or medium-sized newspaper or magazine publisher and it is proven that the publisher that is acquired recorded a significant net annual deficit in the profit and loss account under § 275 of the German Commercial Code [Handelsgesetzbuch] in each of the three preceding years and its existence would be jeopardised without the merger.
+3. the merger involves a newspaper or magazine publisher acquiring a small- or medium-sized newspaper or magazine publisher and it is proven that the publisher that is acquired recorded a significant net annual deficit in the profit and loss account under § 275 of the German Commercial Code [Handelsgesetzbuch] in each of the three preceding years and its existence would be jeopardized without the merger.
 Furthermore, it must be proven that no other acquirer was found that could have ensured a solution that would have been less harmful to competition.

 45) May any non-competition issues be considered?